woodsiz/growing-pains/content/pages/projects/project-two.md

 ---
 type: ProjectLayout
-title: 'We spcialise in '
+title: 'We hire for '
 colors: colors-a
 date: '2021-12-20'
 client: ''